-LT45BS SCALE IDLER ASSEMBLY
+SCALE IDLER ASSEMBLY

-The LT45BS belt scale assembly is designed in such a way that requires no modification to the idler frame.
-The LT45BS assembly can be mounted in two modes as outlined below - depending on the space requirements and the type of belt scale frame.
-The LT45BS belt scale module supports two types of frame mountings as illustrated in diagrams modes A and B. It is very important to note that the spacing distance between the weigh idlers should be exactly the same distance.
+The LT350 support custom scale idler assemblies that requires no modification to the conveyor frame.
+Custom weigh idler assemblies can be mounted on the conveyor as outlined below - depending on the space requirements and the type of belt scale frame.

+However it is very important to note that the spacing distance between the weigh idlers should be exactly the same distance.
 Static Idler to weigh idler and weigh idler to weigh idler should be the same distance for proper calibration.